Kaulitza/JavaScript-Term-Project-/FinalProject/readme.txt

 3. 2048:
 Drag identical numbers together in order to make them add up to 2048 to win the game.

-Honor's Project: Pacman:
+Honor's Project: Memory:
-Use the arrows on your keyboard to navigate pacman and eat all the cookies without getting caught.
+Flip cards to reveal the content and try to match them up before the time runs out.

 Copyright: Michelle Vanwettere
 Created: March 5th, 2020
-Last Update: April 9th, 2020
+Last Update: April 14th, 2020